vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### workspace promote

-Promotes the current workspace to master.
+Promotes the current workspace to the master branch.
 Only works for production workspaces.

 #### Usage